Thank you for your interest in joining the Worldwide CDIO Initiative.

 Step 2: Submit application to join the CDIO Initiative

-Email CDIO application to the regional leaders’ contacts.
+Email CDIO application and the self-evaluation of your school to the regional leaders’ contacts.

 Step 3: Review by the members of the CDIO region